System Design Space

 Practical takeaways

-Use the 4D frame as a lightweight template for architecture discussions, team reviews, and decision write-ups.
+The 4D frame works as a lightweight template for architecture discussions, team reviews, and decision write-ups — enough structure to keep the conversation from scattering.

-Compare styles by the qualities the product actually needs, not by taste or trend.
+Choose a style by the qualities the product actually needs, not by taste or trend — the trend passes, but the shape of the system stays for a long time.

 Sources